“How do I put my entire life into this?”

 If you’re going to be in Korea for a year or two, you don’t need to check-in more than two large suitcases at the airport.
 If you do, YOU’RE BRINGING TOO MUCH STUFF!

 2. Blow dryer/curling iron/straightener

-The plug you use at home is probably not the plug we use in Korea, and a blow-dryer/straightener/curling iron will burn out your adapter.
+The plug you use at home is probably not the plug we use in Korea and a blow-dryer/straightener/curling iron will burn out an adapter.
 You can purchase blow dryers easily at grocery stores and straighteners at Olive Young or department stores (among many other places).

 3. Kitchen utensils